Jump to

 Moving a torus shaped particle

-In this example of a simple universe, the simple equivalents of matter particles have a torus shape
+In this example of a simple universe, the simple matter particles have a torus shape

 With the strand particles in a torus shaped particle moving at a constant speed